arielherself/espresso/README.md

 The Biden administration authorised another **weapons** delivery to **Ukraine,** worth $270m.
 An American official said that hundreds of Russian soldiers are dying each day in the war; earlier the CIA estimated that 15,000 had been killed so far.
 Separately, Volodymyr Zelensky, Ukraine’s president, told the <em>Wall Street Journal</em> that he would not countenance any [ceasefire](https://te.arielherself.xyz/europe/2022/05/26/when-and-how-might-the-war-in-ukraine-end) that let Russia retain territory it had taken.

 The UN’s top court ruled that a case accusing **Myanmar** of committing **genocide** against Rohingya Muslims can continue, striking down objections from the country’s ruling military junta.
-The World Court—previously called the International Court of Justice—will now try to establish how responsible the state was for the violence that caused hundreds of thousands of [Rohingyas to flee](https://te.arielherself.xyz/asia/2021/10/09/a-rohingya-leaders-murder-highlights-rising-insecurity-in-refugee-camps).
+The World Court—also called the International Court of Justice—will now try to establish how responsible the state was for the violence that caused hundreds of thousands of [Rohingyas to flee](https://te.arielherself.xyz/asia/2021/10/09/a-rohingya-leaders-murder-highlights-rising-insecurity-in-refugee-camps).

  **Cuba’s** parliament announced that [the country](https://te.arielherself.xyz/the-americas/2022/03/26/cubas-dictatorship-has-a-cultural-opposition-that-it-cant-tolerate) will hold a referendum on **legalising same-sex marriage** and surrogate parenthood.
 The National Assembly approved an update to Cuba’s family law, which would also allow same-sex couples to adopt children and strengthen legal protections for children and the elderly.
 The public will now vote on the matter on September 25th.